Overview

 The career outlook for genetic counselors is strong.
 The number of jobs is projected to grow by 26% between 2020 and 2030, according to the U.S. Bureau of Labor Statistics.

-The median annual wage for genetic counselors was $80,150 in 2021, according to the BLS.
-According to the National Society of Genetic Counselors 2022 Professional Status Survey, the average starting salary for new graduates in full-time positions was $77,602.
+According to the National Society of Genetic Counselors 2024 Professional Status Survey, the average starting salary for new graduates in full-time positions was $81,373.
+The average yearly gross salary for genetic counselors was $106,306.

 Becoming a Genetic Counselor